MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-monitoring-configuration.md

 In some situations, these default values are not appropriate.
 For example, an application may be designed to use all 150 databases for Azure SQL Database.
 When the default values create noise, the monitor should be disabled or the thresholds should be overridden, depending on the situation.

+>[!NOTE]
-Note that database performance monitors roll up to service performance monitoring, which can affect the service health state.
+>Database performance monitors roll up to service performance monitoring, which can affect the service health state.

 ## Service Performance Collection